The Völva's Prophecy

 A Study Guide

-English Translations:Völuspá is conspicuously absent from Amos Simon Cottle's, Icelandic Poetry or The Edda of Saemund (1797).
+English Translations:Völuspá is conspicuously absent from the first English-language collection of Eddaic poems: Amos Simon Cottle's, Icelandic Poetry or The Edda of Saemund (1797).
 This is because his is a translation of Edda Saemundar hinns Fróda: Edda rhythmica seu antiquior (1787), which did not include the poem.
 Völuspá and Hávamál had been previously published in 1665 by Peder Hansen Resen in Edda Islandorum.
 In his preface (p. xxix), Cottle indicates that he "has omitted one ode in this series, on account of its containing nothing of the Northern mythology.
 It is filled with little else but the absurd superstitions of the Church of Rome."
 By this he means Sólarljóð.

 Although sometimes identified as the first English translations of Völuspá, the following two are original works only loosely based on the poem: